iszczesniak/cpp/categories/index.md

 * the result of the sufffix incrementation: `i++`
 * a function call: `foo()`, if `int foo();`

+The definition of the rvalue as something that should be on the right of the assignment operator does not apply to C++.
+You can have an rvalue on the left of the assignment operator, and the code will compile.
+For instance, `A()` is an rvalue (that creates a temporary object), and we can assign to it, because we defined the assignment operator in class `A`:

+{% highlight c++ %}
+{% include_relative left-rvalue.cc %}
+{% endhighlight %}

 ## From lvalue to rvalue

 The C++ standard defines this *standard conversion*: an lvalue can be